Esri/arcgis-pro-sdk-community-samples/Plugin/SimplePointPluginTest/SimplePointPluginTest (C#).md

 1. The data used in this sample is located in this folder 'C:\Data\SimplePointPlugin\SimplePointData'
 1. In Visual Studio click the Build menu.
 Then select Build Solution.
 1. Click Start button to open ArcGIS Pro.
-1. In ArcGIS Pro create a new Map using the Empty Map Template.
+1. In ArcGIS Pro create a new Map.
 1. In Visual Studio set a break point inside the TestCsv1.OnClick code-behind.
 1. In ArcGIS Pro click on the 'Debug Add-in Code' button.
 1. You can now step through the code showing how to use a custom plugin in code.
 1. In ArcGIS Pro click on the 'Add Plugin Data to Map' button.
-1. The test is now added to the current map.
+1. The test data is now added to the current map.
 1. Use the test data on the map or via the attribute table.
 ![UI](Screenshots/screen2.png)